How to Sew a Straight Stitch: The Foundation of All Sewing

 How to Sew a Straight Stitch: Step-by-Step

 The straight stitch process involves ten controlled steps.
 Each step affects the final result, and skipping any step — particularly backstitching — is the most common cause of seams that unravel in finished garments.
+Follow each step in sequence to produce a seam that locks securely and presses flat.

 - Prepare your machine — Insert the needle correctly with the flat side facing the back of the machine, then thread the machine top and bobbin following the threading diagram printed on your machine’s arm.
 Pull both threads to the back of the machine and tuck them under the presser foot.